 Key takeaways

-Tier 1 — standard containers (runc, containerd).
-Linux namespaces and cgroups.
-Lowest overhead.
-No security boundary worth defending against a determined adversary running code inside the container.
+The first room has a thin partition wall.
+Standard containers running on runc and containerd.
+Linux namespaces and cgroups separate the workloads, lowest overhead, and no security boundary worth defending against a determined adversary who has code execution inside.
 Appropriate for trusted code, not for untrusted code.
 The default Docker, Kubernetes, ECS, and most CI runner setups land here.

-Tier 2 — hardened containers (Wolfi, Chainguard, distroless, Bottlerocket).
-Standard container runtime, but with minimal-attack-surface images.
-No shell, no package manager, no unnecessary binaries.
+The second room has the same partition wall, but most of the dangerous items inside the room have been removed.
+Hardened containers — Wolfi, Chainguard, distroless, Bottlerocket.
+Standard container runtime, but the image inside has no shell, no package manager, no unnecessary binaries.
 Significantly fewer CVEs because there is significantly less surface to be vulnerable.
-Same isolation boundary as runc — namespaces and cgroups — but the inside of the container is much harder to escape from because the attacker has fewer primitives to work with.
+The isolation boundary is the same — namespaces and cgroups — but the inside of the container is much harder to escape from because the attacker has fewer primitives to work with.
 Cheap latency-wise; meaningful security improvement; widely adopted in production AI platforms over the last twelve months as the default image tier.

-Tier 3 — userspace sandboxes (gVisor).
-Application-kernel approach. gVisor intercepts syscalls in userspace and re-implements them safely, so the host kernel is never directly exposed to the container's syscalls.
+The third room has a translator at the door who reads every message before the room hears it. gVisor — Google's application-kernel approach.
+It intercepts syscalls in userspace and re-implements them safely, so the host kernel is never directly exposed to the container's syscalls.
 Strong isolation against kernel exploits without the full overhead of a VM.
-Higher syscall latency than runc — typically 2-5x — which matters for syscall-heavy workloads but is invisible to most AI inference paths.
+Higher syscall latency than runc — typically two to five times — which matters for syscall-heavy workloads but is invisible to most AI inference paths.
 Used by Google internally, AWS Lambda, AWS App Runner, GKE Sandbox.

-Tier 4 — microVMs (Firecracker, Kata Containers, Cloud Hypervisor).
+The fourth room is a separate building.
+MicroVMs — Firecracker, Kata Containers, Cloud Hypervisor.
 Lightweight virtual machines with their own kernels.
-Hardware-virtualisation isolation boundary — the strongest tier.
+Hardware-virtualisation isolation boundary, the strongest tier.
 Higher startup latency (typically 125-300ms for Firecracker cold-start, longer for full Kata) and higher memory overhead per instance (50-128MB minimum).
 Used by AWS Lambda, AWS Fargate, Anthropic's Sandbox skill, and most production AI agent platforms running untrusted user code.

 A fifth tier exists in research — Confidential Containers using AMD SEV-SNP or Intel TDX for memory-encryption isolation — but it is not yet a mainstream production choice for AI workloads, and we will treat it as out-of-scope for this piece.

 The tier decision turns on three axes.
-Not on architectural preference, not on what the cloud vendor recommends, not on what's installed by default.
+Not on architectural preference.
+Not on what the cloud vendor recommends.
+Not on what is installed by default.

-Axis one — trust boundary of the code being run.
-Internal-trusted code (the company's own services, vetted by code review, deployed via the same CI/CD as the rest of the platform) needs hygiene, not isolation.
+The first axis is the trust boundary of the code being run.
+Internal-trusted code — the company's own services, vetted by code review, deployed via the same CI/CD as the rest of the platform — needs hygiene, not isolation.
 Tier 1 with good image hygiene is fine.
 Tier 2 is better.
-The marginal isolation gain from going to gVisor or microVM is paid for in latency and complexity without earning meaningful security improvement, because the code wasn't going to attack the host.
-By contrast, user-supplied code (an agent executing whatever a user prompts it to execute, a generative model running arbitrary scripts it composed itself) is untrusted by construction.
-Tier 4 microVM is the default; Tier 3 gVisor is the floor.
+The marginal isolation gain from going to gVisor or microVM is paid for in latency and complexity without earning meaningful security improvement, because the code was not going to attack the host.
+By contrast, user-supplied code — an agent executing whatever a user prompts it to execute, a generative model running arbitrary scripts it composed itself — is untrusted by construction.
+Tier 4 microVM is the default.
+Tier 3 gVisor is the floor.

-Axis two — workload latency and cost profile.
-A workload that runs for 30 seconds and emits one result can amortise 200ms of microVM cold-start cost with no user-perceived impact.
-A workload that runs for 50ms (a per-request tool call inside a chat agent) cannot.
+The second axis is workload latency and cost profile.
+A workload that runs for thirty seconds and emits one result can amortise 200ms of microVM cold-start cost with no user-perceived impact.
+A workload that runs for 50ms — a per-request tool call inside a chat agent — cannot.
 The right isolation tier scales with the workload duration.
 Short, frequent, latency-sensitive workloads gravitate toward Tier 2 or Tier 3.
 Long, bursty, isolation-critical workloads can absorb Tier 4.
-The same architectural primitive — Tier 4 isolation — that's a fine fit for code execution in a research agent is a bad fit for per-query tool dispatch in a customer-facing chat assistant.
+The same architectural primitive — Tier 4 isolation — that is a fine fit for code execution in a research agent is a bad fit for per-query tool dispatch in a customer-facing chat assistant.

-Axis three — regulatory and audit requirements.
+The third axis is regulatory and audit requirements.
 Some regulated workloads have explicit isolation requirements written into the policy.
-FedRAMP High, EU AI Act high-risk categorisation for systems handling sensitive personal data, financial-services workloads handling card-holder data — these often require demonstrable VM-grade isolation between tenants, between workloads, between the model and the surrounding infrastructure.
+FedRAMP High.
+EU AI Act high-risk categorisation for systems handling sensitive personal data.
+Financial-services workloads handling card-holder data.
+These often require demonstrable VM-grade isolation between tenants, between workloads, between the model and the surrounding infrastructure.
 Where the audit requirement is binary, the tier choice is forced.
 Tier 4 microVM is the only tier that survives a strict tenant-isolation audit; the others can be justified for specific workloads but not as default isolation between tenants.

 The three axes do not align neatly.
 A workload can be untrusted code (forcing high isolation), short-latency (forcing low isolation), and regulated (forcing high isolation again).
 Two of the three pull toward Tier 4; one pulls toward Tier 2.
 The honest answer is usually a hybrid.